-Restaurants – there are plenty in the city; steak houses, sea food and vegetarian restaurants, Italian pizzerias, Thai and Indian cuisine etc. An average price for a meal without drinks will be ZAR150/US$10 and up.
+Restaurants – there are plenty of restaurants and food places in the city; steak houses, bakeries, seafood, vegetarian and vegan restaurants, Italian pizzerias, Thai and Indian cuisine, etc. An average price for a meal without drinks will be from ZAR100-150/US$7-10 and up.

 Moving around the city

-- Don’t walk at night in the city if you go out take a taxi back to your hotel and try to stick to a crowd of 4 or more.
+- Don’t walk at night in the city if you go out, take a taxi back to your hotel and try to stick to a crowd of 4 or more.

 - If you rent a car don’t leave anything inside when parking, not even a book or an old jacket, otherwise you risk finding your car with broken windows.

-- When driving make sure your doors a locked and windows are not wide-opened.
+- When driving, make sure your doors a locked and windows are not wide-opened.